“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 What changes should be made to payday loans?

-Although they were relatively unregulated when they first came onto the market, payday loans have recently become subject to some stricter regulations.
+Although they were relatively unregulated when they first came onto the market, payday loans have recently become subject to stricter regulations.

 What's more, borrowers can no longer be forced to pay any more than 0.8% of the amount borrowed per day, and will never have to pay more than 100% of the loan in fees and charges.